 We believe it is important to share our learning, processes and work with others to bring about positive impact on the climate crisis.
 We are a signatory to ACF Funder Commitment on Climate Change, which consists of six commitments or goals that World Habitat and other signatories pledge to work towards to play our part in tackling the causes and impacts of the climate emergency.
 By publicly expressing our commitment, the Funder Commitment makes us accountable – not least to making sure we stay fully committed to what we are working towards, including reporting back.
 It also enables us to exchange with a community of people working on similar issues and connects us to a growing #PhilanthropyForClimate global movement, which brings together various national and international philanthropy climate commitments

-We have also achieved PlanetMark certification which recognises our commitment to reduce our carbon footprint by at least 5% per year.
+We have also achieved PlanetMark certification for a third consecutive year, which recognises our commitment to reduce our carbon footprint by at least 5% per year.
 PlanetMark, an internationally recognised sustainability certification for every type of organisation, also fosters a connection to other holders of the PlanetMark resulting in shared learning and the ability to develop collaboration opportunities.

 To find out more about our recent COP26 Event Monday 8th November 2021 click here